ddddwee1/Robomaster_NTU_2018/parctice/README.md

 ## Practice

-This folder includes all scripts deployed for robot.
+This folder includes all scripts deployed on robot.

 ### Content